PacoZG/DevOps-Kubernetes/Exercises-part-2/exercise-2.01/README.md

 The image of the hash pingpong can be found [here](https://hub.docker.com/r/sirpacoder/pingpong)

 with that I was able to access the [http://localhost:8081](http://localhost:8081) port from the broswer

+* I managed to finished this exercise with the help of [Jami Kousa](https://github.com/Jakousa) by patiently reviewing the code and do the prope fix and refactoring, Thank you!